 - Make any necessary changes

 Celebrating differences is also an important part of teaching social acceptance in schools.
-Celebrating differences helps to create a culture of acceptance that embraces students of all cultures and beliefs.
+Embracing differences helps to create a culture of acceptance that embraces students of all cultures and beliefs.
 The following are ideas for how to celebrate differences at school:

 - Host a cultural fair